kolkhis/prolug-coursework/security-engineering/unit6/u6lab.md

 - Why do we split out the logs in this lab?
 Why don’t we just aggregate them to one place?

-  - Good question.
+  > - Good question.
 They're technically being aggregated.
-  - We're splitting out the logs so that we can tell where the logs are coming from.
+  > - We're splitting out the logs so that we can tell where the logs are coming from.
-    Each node is getting its own directory in `/var/log`, making it easy to search and identify logs from a given node.
+  >   Each node is getting its own directory in `/var/log`, making it easy to
+  >   search and identify logs from a given node.
-    We're excluding the localhost node because the default location is fine for that.
+  >   We're excluding the localhost node because the default location is fine for that.

-  - What do we split them out by?
+  > - What do we split them out by?
-    - We split them by hostname.
+  >   - We split them by hostname.
-  - How does that template configuration work?
+  > - How does that template configuration work?
-    - It defines a rule that if it's receiving logs from a remote node, it will log to a specific directory named after that hostname in `/var/log`.
+  >   - It defines a rule that if it's receiving logs from a remote node, it will
+  >     log to a specific directory named after that hostname in `/var/log`.
-      If it's the localhost, it will log to the default location.
+  >     If it's the localhost, it will log to the default location.
+  >   - It uses the `%HOSTNAME%` syntax (similar to Windows variables) to put the
+  >     hostname of the host that we are receiving the logs from.

 - Are we securing this communication in any way, or do we still need to configure that?
-  - We do not seem to be securing the communication.
+  > - We do not seem to be securing the communication.
+We still need to configure
+  >   that using TLS.

 3. We will revisit this lab in Unit 10, with security involved via certificates, so make sure you are comfortable with the base components you are configuring.